Cryptanalysis and design for a family of plaintext-non-delayed chaotic ciphers: Introduction

 At present, the reason why a large number of chaotic ciphers have been successively broken~\cite{ref26,ref27,ref28,ref29,ref30,ref31,ref32} lies primarily in improper design, which leads to a series of evident security vulnerabilities exploitable by attackers.
 Fundamentally, this does not stem from any inherent defect of chaotic ciphers themselves, but rather from the fact that some designers, without a proper understanding of chaotic cryptanalysis, hastily embark on cipher design.
 For example, by analyzing the specific forms of the diffusion function $f_{D}$ in~\cite{ref13,ref14,ref15,ref16,ref17,ref18,ref19,ref20,ref21,ref22,ref23,ref24}, \cite{ref26} and \cite{ref27} observed that the diffusion functions in \cite{ref13,ref14,ref17,ref19} adopt heterogeneous operations, namely mixtures of modular and XOR operations, whereas those in~\cite{ref15,ref16,ref18,ref20,ref21,ref22,ref23,ref24} adopt homogeneous operations, including homogeneous modular or homogeneous XOR operations.
 Building on this, \cite{ref26} and \cite{ref27} were the first to propose a differential attack based on homogeneous operations to break chaotic ciphers whose diffusion functions are homogeneous.
-By analyzing the encryption algorithm in~\cite{ref12},\cite{ref28} proposed employing multiple attack methods.
+By analyzing the encryption algorithm in~\cite{ref12}, \cite{ref28} proposed employing multiple attack methods.
 First, \cite{ref28} found that the five encryption stages in the original algorithm reduced to a two-stage diffusion-permutation, and the resulting aggregate diffusion stage is homogeneous, enabling a homogeneous-operation-based differential attack to break the algorithm.
 Then, \cite{ref28} discovered that the equivalent aggregate diffusion exhibits a unidirectional diffusion property, and by using plaintext intersection to determine the positional correspondence between the plaintext set and the ciphertext set, an S-PTC attack was pioneered to successfully break the algorithm proposed in~\cite{ref12}.
 In particular, even to this day, there are still a large number of reports that prove the security of the designed chaotic ciphers by meeting various statistical indicators, such as histogram, correlation, NPCR, UACI, and information entropy~\cite{ref33,ref34,ref35}.
 However, our findings point out that even if these statistical indicators meet common thresholds, this does not necessarily mean that they are sufficient to reflect true security.
+Indeed, algorithms with favorable histogram, NPCR, and entropy metrics have been completely broken by chosen-plaintext attacks~\cite{ref5,ref6}, while strong S-Box designs require eliminating fixed points and short period rings that statistical tests fail to detect~\cite{ref7}.
 Therefore, the current security evaluation methodologies for chaotic ciphers should be thoroughly rethought.